-Saudi Arabia is reportedly in talks with its ally Pakistan to provide weapons to the Syrian opposition against the regime of President Bashar al-Assad.
+Saudi Arabia is reportedly in talks with its ally Pakistan to provide weapons to the Syrian opposition against the dictatorship of Bashar al-Assad.

-It was disappointed when President Barack Obama did not follow up on his threat to use military force against the Assad regime after it had allegedly deployed chemical weapons.
+It was disappointed when President Barack Obama did not follow up on his threat to use force against the Assad regime after it deployed chemical weapons.

-The Saudi request for Pakistani weapons — which was not confirmed by authorities in either state — comes as Prince Salman bin Abdulaziz Al Saud, the defense minister and heir presumptive to the Saudi throne, visited New Delhi to sign a memorandum of understanding on future defense cooperation.
+The Saudi request for Pakistani weapons — which has not been confirmed by authorities in either country — comes as Prince Salman bin Abdulaziz Al Saud, the defense minister and heir presumptive to the Saudi throne, visited New Delhi to sign a memorandum of understanding about future defense cooperation.

 Commercial relations between India and Saudi Arabia are also expanding.
-The total trade volume between the two countries has doubled in the last four years, to nearly $44 billion in 2012-2013.
+The total trade volume between the two nations has doubled in the last four years, to nearly $44 billion in 2012-2013.

-They also collaborated with Pakistan and the United States in supporting the Afghan mujahideen in their resistance to the Soviet occupation in the 1980s when Saudi Arabia financed Pakistan’s military modernization.
+They also collaborated with Pakistan and the United States to support the Afghan mujahideen in their resistance to the Soviet occupation in the 1980s, when Saudi Arabia financed Pakistan’s military modernization.